taigaoma1997/benchmark_in_de/README.md

 ## 2. Simulation

 All datasets are simulated using the [RCWA reticolo packages](https://zenodo.org/record/3610175#.YlTu6eiZOCq) in MATLAB.
-The technical file is [here](https://arxiv.org/ftp/arxiv/papers/2101/2101.00901.pdf).
+You can find its introduction and technical file [here](https://arxiv.org/ftp/arxiv/papers/2101/2101.00901.pdf).
 We provide examples of simulating the template and free-form structures in the folder **'./RCWA'**.

 ### (a) How to simulate the free-form structures?